freifunk-gluon/gluon/docs/user/site.rst

     and the node's primary MAC address is assigned.
 Manually setting a hostname can be enforced by setting *hostname.optional* to *false*.

-    By default, no altitude fields are shown by the *gluon-config-mode-geo-location* package.
-If *geo_location.show_altitude* is set to *true*, the *gluon-config-mode:altitude-label* and *gluon-config-mode:altitude-help* strings must be provided in the site i18n data as well.
+    By default, no altitude field is shown by the *gluon-config-mode-geo-location* package.
+Set *geo_location.show_altitude* to *true* if you want the altitude field to be visible.

     The remote login page only shows SSH key configuration by default.
 A password form can be displayed by setting *remote_login.show_password_form*